 Turn Over – words that describe how the fly line and leader straighten out at the completion of the cast.

 Unloading the Rod – unbending the rod.
-Transferring the casting energy from the rod back into the fly line.
+Transfer the casting energy from the rod back into the fly line.

 Vest – a fly fisher’s wearable tackle box; numerous styles available; particularly important in wading situations.

-Vice – A tool used by fly tiers to hold the hook secure as thread, feathers and fur are attached and the fly is being constructed.
-Usually the most expensive and the single most important purchase for a fly tyer.
+Vise – A tool used by fly tiers to hold the hook secure as thread, feathers, and fur are attached and the fly is being constructed.
+Usually the most expensive and the single most important purchase for a fly tier.

 Wader belt – An adjustable belt cinched near the top of chest waders to keep out water, particularly recommended as a precaution to the waders filling up with water in the event of a fall.

-Waders – Footed trousers that are constructed of latex, neoprene, Gortex or other waterproof material so as to keep anglers dry.
-Currently waders come in stocking foot or booted form and can be found in three lengths: hip waders, waist-high waders and chest waders.
+Waders – Footed trousers that are constructed of latex, neoprene, Gortex, or other waterproof material so as to keep anglers dry.
+Currently, flyfishing waders come in stocking foot or booted form and can be found in three lengths: hip waders, waist-high waders, and chest waders.

 Wading staff – A walking stick especially adapted to provide stability to a wading fly angler when moving through fast or deep water.
-Some wading staffs are foldable and can be kept in a fishing vest pocket until needed.
+Some fly fishing wading staff are foldable and can be kept in a fishing vest pocket until needed.